 I just discovered it, thanks to Adrian Miller, an American author and bbq judge, who came to speak to my students.
+Adrian is the author of Soul Food and The President’s Kitchen Cabinet, both excellent books proving he knows his bbq.
 Someone in Kuwait told him about Oak and Smoke, and he told me.
 This weekend I finally ordered a pound of beef brisket, two sauces, and the cowboy slaw.
 It.
 Was.
 So.
 Good!
 It’s the real deal, and I’m so sad I didn’t know about it earlier.
 It took every ounce of will power I had not to eat the entire pound of brisket in one sitting.
 The cowboy slaw is also so good.
 I love slaw, so I knew before I ordered to order the County (2 generous portions) of that.
 I resisted ordering the potato salad, but I will next time.
 I’ll be sure to get pictures next time too.

 Oak and Smoke is the creation of Mubarak Al-Razouki, who has an interesting story.
 How does a Kuwaiti become a bbq expert?
 American style bbq isn’t common anywhere in the world, much less in the Middle East, and it’s not often done right outside the US.
 How did he learn how to bbq and do it well?
 You can read Mubarak’s story here Oak and Smoke – Mubarak’s Story.
 Check out the menu here Oak and Smoke Menu.